Pathoschild/canimod.github.io/guides/weather.md

 In spring, debris weather is _3_, summer will be __unset__, fall _6_, and winter _7_ (the same as snowing)

 These icons are located in _LooseSprite/Cursors.xnb_

+# Weather and Save Files

+Your save file is a snapshot of the day at 0600 the next morning.
+As such, changing WeatherForTommorow in there will not affect the day loaded.
+If you really need to alter weather, you'll want to look at the following attributes: ```isRaining, isDebrisWeather, isLightning, isSnowing```

 # Comments (Modding)